Tips and Resources4 MINUTE READ

 3 Ask "WH" questions

 Asking what, where, when, how, and why questions can help build your child’s receptive and expressive language skills.
-These open-ended questions give your child more opportunities to think through their answers vs. simple yes-or-no questions.
+These open-ended questions give your child more chances to think through their answers vs. simple yes-or-no questions.

 4 Practice inferencing